Configuration Validation with Large Language Models: Exploratory Examples

-\para{Detecting violation with domain knowledge.} Written configuration validation rules often require significant manual efforts to produce and maintain.
-They are difficult to scale, due to the diverse types and functionalities of configuration parameters.
-A state-of-the-art \llm is trained on a massive amount of textual data collected from the Internet, and possesses basic knowledge across a wide range of professional domains.
+\para{Detecting violation with domain knowledge.} A state-of-the-art \llm is trained on a massive amount of textual data and possesses basic knowledge across a wide range of professional domains.
 An \llm thus could be capable of understanding the definition of a configuration parameter and reasoning with its semantics.
-When the \llm encounters a configuration parameter such as IP Address, permissions, masks, it invokes the domain knowledge specific to the properties of those parameters for user's further instructions, such as validation.
+When the \llm encounters a configuration parameter such as IP address, permissions, and masks, it invokes the domain knowledge specific to the properties of those parameters.
 Figure~\ref{fig:example} (Example 2) presents a case where an \texttt{HTTP} address has been misconfigured to a semantically invalid value.
-The model identifies the misconfiguration, reasons that its configured value has been out of range, and further suggests potential direction for fixing.
+The model detects the misconfiguration, reasons that its value is out of range, and further suggests a potential fix.